tonihintikka/opetuslupa_apu/README.md

 ### Mobile Layout

-- **Settings Page Header Spacing**: There's an inconsistency in how the settings page header is displayed on iOS devices.
-While other pages (Students, Lessons, Tips) display correctly, the Settings page may require additional padding/margin adjustments for the first element to be properly visible.
-This is related to how iOS Safari handles safe areas and status bar spacing in PWA mode.
+#### Fixed Issues

+- **iOS PWA Scrolling**: Previously, there were issues with automatic scrolling to the top on iOS devices in PWA mode, particularly on the Settings page.
+This has been fixed by implementing proper `overscroll-behavior: none` CSS rules and using `-webkit-overflow-scrolling: touch` for smooth scrolling.

+- **Hamburger Menu Positioning**: The hamburger menu icon was previously positioned too close to the left edge on iOS devices with notches.
+This has been fixed by adding proper safe area inset spacing using CSS environment variables (`env(safe-area-inset-left)`).

+- **Background Color Consistency**: Fixed inconsistent background color display in PWA mode by ensuring all components use the theme's background color consistently.

+#### Current Issues

 - **iOS PWA Display**: On iOS when running as a PWA, some devices may experience layout variations due to differences in status bar height, notch dimensions, and safe area insets.
+While we've implemented CSS environment variables to handle these variations, some device-specific edge cases may still exist.

+- **iOS PWA Testing Challenges**: Due to the lack of Safari developer tools for PWA debugging, identifying and fixing iOS-specific issues remains challenging.
+We've implemented best practices based on research and testing on available devices, but some edge cases may remain on untested devices.

+## iOS PWA Implementation Notes

+For developers working on this project, here are important notes about the iOS PWA implementation:

+### Safe Area Handling

+- We use CSS environment variables (`env(safe-area-inset-*)`) to adapt to device-specific notches and home indicators.
+- These variables are stored as CSS custom properties for easier reference throughout the app.
+- The AppShell component handles most of the safe area adaptations.

+### Preventing Unwanted Scrolling

+- iOS PWAs may scroll unexpectedly due to DOM reflows or scroll position resets.
+- We prevent this using `overscroll-behavior: none` on container elements.
+- For scrollable containers, we use `-webkit-overflow-scrolling: touch` for smooth scrolling.

+### Fixed Position Elements

+- To prevent issues with fixed elements (AppBar, BottomNavigation), we use `transform: translateZ(0)` and `will-change: transform`.
+- This creates a new stacking context and prevents unexpected layout issues.

+### PWA Detection

+- We detect iOS PWA mode using `window.navigator.standalone` and the CSS media query `(display-mode: standalone)`.
+- This allows us to apply PWA-specific styling when needed.